-An employer has the right to summarily dismiss an employee if the employee is guilty of serious misconduct.
+An employer has the right to dismiss an employee summarily (i.e. without notice) if the employee is guilty of serious misconduct.
 Fraud, dishonesty, assault, repeated and wilful disregard of the employer's directions, and gross negligence are examples of serious misconduct.
 Unsatisfactory performance and minor breaches of the employer's policies usually do not amount to serious misconduct.